claygod/coffer/README.md

 - IsCodeErrExceedingMaxKeyLength - key is too long
 - IsCodeErrExceedingZeroKeyLength - key is too short
 - IsCodeErrHandlerNotFound - no handler found
-- IsCodeErrParseRequest - failed to prepare a request for logging
+- IsCodeErrParseRequest - preparing of logging request was failed
 - IsCodeErrResources - not enough resources
-- IsCodeErrNotFound - no keys found
+- IsCodeErrNotFound - no keys are found
-- IsCodeErrReadRecords - error reading records for a transaction (in the absence of at least one record, a transaction cannot be performed)
+- IsCodeErrReadRecords - reading records error for a transaction (if there is a lack of at least one record, a transaction cannot be performed)
-- IsCodeErrHandlerReturn - the found and loaded handler returned an error
+- IsCodeErrHandlerReturn – found and uploaded handler returned an error
-- IsCodeErrHandlerResponse - handler returned incomplete answers
+- IsCodeErrHandlerResponse - handler returned incomplete reply
-- IsCodePanic - not completed, further work with the database is impossible
+- IsCodePanic - not finished, further work with the database is impossible
-- IsCodePanicStopped - application stopped
+- IsCodePanicStopped – application has been stopped
-- IsCodePanicWAL - error in the operation log
+- IsCodePanicWAL - error occurred in the operation log

 It is not very convenient to make large switches to check the received codes.
 You can limit yourself to just three checks:

 - IsCodeOk - done without comment
 - IsCodeError - not completed or not fully completed, but you can continue to work (covers ALL errors)